grumat/glossy-msp430/README.md

 Current alternatives are:

 - A prototype option using the Blue-pill.
 This is the best option to those that want to experiment the project.
-Please note that this option limits the supply voltage to 3.3V, which is good for usual proto-boards, but many other devices will operate in lower levels.
+Please note that this option limits the supply voltage to 3.3V, which is good for usual prototype boards, but many other devices will operate in lower levels.
 ![BluePill-BMP,png](Hardware/BluePill-BMP/images/BluePill-BMP.png)
 [Details for this option can be found here](Hardware/BluePill-BMP/README.md).